xRuiAlves/wvat-presentation/presentation/wvat.md

 To crawl all subdomains pages, we used `js-crawler` (a pretty cool node module).

-Specially for bigger crawling depths, this process can take a LONG time.
+Especially for bigger crawling depths, this process can take a LONG time.
 For that reason, it's good to allow some sort of caching.
 We are using the `node-persist` module to store crawling results, which can be optionally reused.

 ---
 class: technologies